staabm/staabm.github.io/_posts/2023-05-18-doctor-rst-speedup.md

 <img width="1140" alt="grafik" src="https://github.com/staabm/staabm.github.io/assets/120441/ad84fef1-8ba7-4916-9b3e-ff9d56de7d73">

-One experience I had in the past is that in most cases using regular string functions are way more efficient.
+One experience I had in the past is that in most cases using regular string functions is way more efficient.
-I had a look at all used `->matches(…)` invocation and decided to concentrate on a few simple ones, which can be expressed without regular expressions.
+I had a look at all used `->matches(…)` invocations and decided to concentrate on a few simple ones, which can be expressed without regular expressions.

 <img width="795" alt="grafik" src="https://github.com/OskarStark/doctor-rst/assets/120441/be37dfe0-216f-42dd-b688-b468b189b086">